 Most of the configuration items are performed in the Routing element.
-Click on Routing in the Elements column from previous screen to bring up the Introduction to Network Routing Policy screen.
+Click on Routing in the Elements column (not shown) to bring up the Introduction to Network Routing Policy screen.

 The navigation tree displayed in the left pane will be referenced in subsequent sections to navigate to items requiring configuration.